TechDocsStudio/biel-docs/docs/installation/fumadocs.md

 description: Add an AI chatbot to your Fumadocs site with this step-by-step guide.
 ---

-# AI chat widget for Fumadocs
+# Ask AI chatbot widget for Fumadocs

 Add an AI chatbot to your Fumadocs site using Biel.ai's React components.
 The integration works seamlessly with Fumadocs, the Next.js-powered documentation framework, adding both chat and search capabilities to your documentation.